Unleash your true potential with professional coaching

 With motivated, committed and mobilized individuals, productivity levels rise, as do the chances of success for your initiatives.

-A professional agility coach helps to create a healthy environment in which teams can be agile, autonomous, self-organized, self-disciplined and confident.
+A professional agility coach helps to create a healthy environment in which teams are agile, autonomous, self-organized, self-disciplined and confident.
 He facilitates fruitful collaboration, innovation and healthy conflict resolution within agile teams.

 In organizations that have opted for agility, and at conferences, I've met agile coaches working according to professional coaching principles, as well as agile 'coaches' who were more present as consultants.
 Both roles are necessary to move a team or a company towards agility.organizational agilityBut it's important to distinguish between the two.